What Debts Can I File Bankruptcy on in California?

 Guidance with Bankruptcy Proceedings in California

-It is a relief to know that you can discharge many types of debt through Chapter 7 or Chapter 13, but this overview helps you understand the need for legal representation.
+It is a relief to know that you can discharge many types of debt through Chapter 7 or Chapter 13, but this overview helps you understand the need for legal representation in the bankruptcy filing process.
 Bankruptcy lawyers have in-depth knowledge of the rules for eliminating debt, so you will know what happens when the case is complete.
 Your bankruptcy attorney will also help with all essential tasks, such as:

 • Coordinating the credit counseling course that you are required to take within 180 days before filing;